When My Grammy Forgets, I Remember: A Child's Perspective on Dementia

 - Page 15: Grammy started acting strangely.
 Can you think of something strange Grammy did?

 - Page 21 - 22: The little girl noticed something was wrong with her grammy.
 What part of Grammy’s body was making her forget things and act strangely?
-Do you remember what the disease is called

 - Page 25 - 26: People with Alzheimer’s will often call people by the wrong name.
 What did Grammy call the little girl?
 Whose name was it?